TaylorJamesInteractive/gltf-toolkit/README.md

 #### Create GLTF-PBR Materials

-When you've got  viable directory with materials, press this button to build the PBR shaders.
+When you've got a viable directory with materials, press this button to build the PBR shaders.
 If successful, you'll see the Slate editor pop up.

 <img src="http://dev.taylorjames.com/projects/interactive/github/assets/03.png" alt="" height=70% width="70%">